 Powder coating applies electrostatically charged polymer powder to a grounded substrate, then heat-cures it at 160–220°C. All grounded surfaces receive powder coating unless physically masked.
 For parts where some surfaces must remain bare — mounting threads, precision bores, electrical bonding areas, brazed joints that must be accessible — peelable maskant is applied before powder coating.

 High-temperature peelable maskant for powder coating must withstand the cure oven temperature while maintaining coverage and adhesion.
-Silicone-based peelable maskants are typically used for powder coating protection because silicone maintains flexibility and chemical stability at cure temperatures where rubber and plastic maskants would harden or decompose.
+Silicone-based peelable maskants are typically used for powder coating protection because silicone maintains flexibility and chemical stability at cure temperatures where rubber and plastic maskants would harden or decompose — see our broader comparison of maskant types for metal etching and surface treatment for how silicone, rubber, and tape formulations compare across temperature ranges.

 After the part exits the cure oven and cools, the maskant is peeled away.
-The bare areas under the maskant emerge with their original surface condition — no powder coating, no thermal damage, no adhesive residue — ready for their intended function.
+The bare areas under the maskant emerge with their original surface condition — no powder coating, no thermal damage, no adhesive residue — ready for their intended function; our guide to removing peelable maskant without residue covers what to check if that clean release doesn’t happen.

 Painting with Multi-Zone Requirements